Here is information about our summer workshop, July 22 through 24, 2022.

 Fees

-SUGGESTED TUITION:
+TUITION:

 DEPOSIT of $50 will guarantee a place in the course until July 9, when the balance is due.

 REFUND POLICY: Full refunds are made up to two weeks before the course.
 In case of cancellations received after July 9, the deposit is non-refundable.
 There will be no refunds after the workshop begins.
-If the afternoon session has to be cancelled because of unforeseen circumstances, any fees paid toward that option will be refunded in full or applied to the morning session according to your preference.

 For Teachers and Trainees